KonradStanski/androidAutomate/README.md

 ### TODO
-- proper object oriented class structure for api []
+- proper object oriented class structure for API []
+- convert cli to clas based API
 - a device object that stores information about the connected device []
 - the ability to click relative positions on the screen wrt the size of the screen []
 - automatic event<#> detection []